quadsproject/quads/README.md

 #### Adding New Hosts to your Cloud with JIRA Integration

+> [!NOTE]
-   - **NOTE** If you are using [JIRA integration features](/docs/using-jira-with-quads.md) with QUADS 1.1.5 and higher you can utilize `--host-list` along with a list of hosts and it will take care of updating your `--cloud-ticket` in JIRA for you in one swoop.
+> If you are using [JIRA integration features](/docs/using-jira-with-quads.md) you can utilize `--host-list` along with a list of hosts and it will take care of updating your `--cloud-ticket` in JIRA for you in one swoop.

 ```bash
 quads --add-schedule --host-list /tmp/hosts --schedule-start "2021-04-20 22:00" --schedule-end "2021-05-02 22:00" --schedule-cloud cloud20